joergd/forecast-cli/README.md

   Options:

-    --hourly       Hourly report for the next 48 hours -h, --help     output usage information
+    --hourly       Hourly report for the next 48 hours --units        Configure to use Fahrenheit or Celcius (default) -h, --help     output usage information
     -V, --version  output the version number